Best Constellations to See in May 2026

 The constellation Crux is centered on four (or five) bright stars in a cross-shaped asterism commonly known as the Southern Cross.

-In ancient times, Crux was considered part of Centaurus.
-Although its stars were marked on early celestial globes, Crux wasn’t recognized as a separate constellation until 1679, when French astronomer Augustin Royer formally separated Crux from Centaurus.
+Unlike many other constellations, Crux has no widely known classical Greek myth of its own.
+In ancient times, Crux was considered part of the constellation Centaurus.
+Although its stars appeared on early celestial globes, Crux was recognized as a separate constellation only in 1679, when French astronomer Augustin Royer formally separated it from Centaurus.

 Virgo